raphael251/movie-tickets-reservation-system/README.md

 - [x] Create Theater entity
 - [x] Create Seat entity
 - [x] Create Seed script to run on app startup to create the available theaters and seats (create CRUD for them in the future)
+- [x] Rename Movie entity to Screening for a better naming and separation of concerns
 - [ ] Create ScreeningSeat entity for managing seat reservations within a screening
 - [ ] Create endpoint for available seats in a screening
 - [ ] Create endpoint for reserving a seat in a screening
-- [ ] Rename Movie entity to Screening for a better naming
 - [ ] Create a new Movie entity just for the static information about movies available for screening
 - [ ] Room CRUD endpoints